Sm4rtBoyTom/AmmunitionCraftingTools/README.md

 If you need to contact me just ping me in [TLD modding discord](https://discord.com/invite/nb2jQez).

-Also thanks [Jods-Its](https://github.com/Jods-Its/Jods-Bountiful-Foraging) for allowing me to use some of the meshes from Modding Toolbox! amd Tyler111762 for the idea.
+Also thanks [Jods-Its](https://github.com/Jods-Its/Jods-Bountiful-Foraging) for allowing me to use some of the meshes from Modding Toolbox! and Tyler111762 for the idea.